araizaAnthony005/Vanilla-JS-Projects/README.md

-# Vanilla-JS-Projects
+# My First Couple VanillaJS projects that i followed along with on Youtube.com
-basic VanillaJS Projects.
+FreeCodeCamp helped me with most of these.